Tipi-Hack/tipi-hack.github.io/_posts/2022-04-01-bzhctf-bons-baisers-de-russie.md

 BZHCTF{pwning_ru_domain_is_fun_no?}
 ```

-### Final thoughs
+### Final thoughts

 The challenge was not difficult from an Active Directory perspective.
 However, dealing with cyrillic characters was harder than we though because many tools don't support unicode correctly.
 We had to alternate between Linux and Windows tools to made it.

 For instance, when passing the hash with Mimikatz the user name is replaced with litteral `?` during NTLM authentication.
 On the other side Sharpkatz seemed to work fine, but we had so mess up with lsass memory that nothing was working fine in the VM...
-On the other side, all linux tools seemed to accept unicode character, but PKINITTools which if we're not mistaking relies on impacket.
+On the other side, all linux tools seemed to accept unicode character except [PKINITTools](https://github.com/dirkjanm/PKINITtools) which if we're not mistaking relies on [minikerberos](https://github.com/skelsec/minikerberos) & [impacket](https://github.com/SecureAuthCorp/impacket).

 Final words go to Kaluche, thanks very much for this challenge, we had a lot of fun!